 My Mission.

-I’m running for Congress to make Manhattan a place you’ll never need to leave, a place where families and businesses can thrive—not just survive.
+I’m running for Congress to make Manhattan a place you’ll never need to leave, where New Yorkers feel safe and where families and businesses can thrive—not just survive.

 My Belief.